fact19/factApp/README.md

 1. Sneeze into your elbow so that hands are not contaminated
 2. Do not touch contaminated surfaces
 3. Wash your hands
+4. Gargle with salt water
-4. Ensure hygiene before touching the yours or your loved one&#39;s face
+5. Ensure hygiene before touching the yours or your loved one&#39;s face
-5. Communicate personal hygiene threats around you by gently raising your hand and showing a zero.
+6. Communicate personal hygiene threats around you by gently raising your hand and showing a zero.
 A gentle way of reminding others about washing hands.

 ![](fact.jpg)